Pascal273/2nd-Project-Market-Analysis/README.md

 Then it takes all the above and saves it all in separate lists within a CSV file (1 file for each category).

-It also saves the image from each product in a separate folder and organizes them by the book's category with the name of the book it belongs to.
+It also saves the image from each product and organizes them by the book's category, in a separate folder, with the name of the book it belongs to.